 - Photography (including flash) is permitted in the Zoo.

 - Outside food and drinks are allowed into the Zoo.
 Suitcases, backpacks, or coolers (with or without wheels) must not be larger than 28-quart size.
 One per family.
-Alcohol is not permitted.
 Coolers are not allowed during large festivals and events at the Zoo.
 Please visit specific event pages for information.
 Audubon reserves the right to search coolers and backpacks.